itsdevsunny/python3/README.md

 # python3

-This is simple pratice file learning python3
+This is simple practice file learning python3